tmornini/http-spec/README.md

 ## Substitution

-Substitutions allows the re-use of previous regexp matches and take the form:
+Substitution allows the re-use of previous regexp matches and take the form:

     ⧈name⧈

-Substitutions are applied to both requests and responses within the same file.
+Substitutions are applied to requests and responses within the same file.

 * character is SQUARED SQUARE (U+29C8)